nus-cs2103-AY2223S2/tp/docs/team/gmengqi.md

 - **Contributions to the DG**:
   - Added documentations for user stories in the DeveloperGuide.md
   - Added details for implementation of `event_create` feature
+  - Made sequence diagram and activity diagram for `event_create` feature in the DG
   - Added details for implementation of `ie_edit` feature
+  - Made sequence diagram and activity diagram for `ie_edit` feature in the DG

 - **Contributions to team-based tasks**:
   - Added documentations for README.md
+  - Reviewed teammates' PR.
+  - Completed tasks and milestones before the deadline.
+  - Created issues on the issue tracker to track tasks/bugs, as seen here

 - **Contributions beyond the project team**:
+  - Reviewed peers' tP (CS2103T-T12-1)
+  - Reported bugs/flaws in peers' tp for PED